parrt/msds501/notes/planning.md

 3. Process the data
 4. Emit results

 Because we're just learning to program, we're going to use this program outline and our set of [common patterns](programming.md) as a crutch.
 The outline gets us thinking about the kinds of operations we'll need and the set of patterns acts like a vocabulary of known words, helping to reduce the scope of the undertaking.
+Here's a summary of our programming patterns:

+* *Map*.
+Apply an operator or function to every element of a sequence.
+* *Accumulate*.
+Accumulate a value or values while traversing a sequence.
+* *Combine*.
+Create a new sequence by combining values from multiple sequences.
+* *Split*.
+Split one sequence into multiple.
+* *Sort*.
+Sort a list or sort a table by a column.
+* *Slice*.
+Extract a continuous subset of a list.
+* *Remove duplicates*.
+Convert a list to a set, with unique elements.
+* *Filter*.
+Extract a subset of a sequence whose values satisfy a specific condition.
+* *Search*.
+Find the first or last index (position) of a specific value in a list.

 To design a program, we're going to break the problem down into operations and suboperations while following the general outline.
 But, how do we know which operations we need to plan out a program?
-The easiest way is to *start with the end result and work your way backwards*.
-The step or steps preceding step *i* compute the data or values needed by step *i*.
+The easiest way is to follow this guideline:

+*Start with the end result and work your way backwards, fulfilling prerequisites*.

+In other words, the step or steps preceding step *i* compute the data or values needed by step *i*.

 This approach is a well-known architectural and engineering trick.
 For example, imagine you want to erect a heavy statue 10 feet off the ground.
 A structural engineer might decide that the heavy statute needs a flat metal base directly underneath it.
 Then, to support all of that weight, four 10 foot steel beams should support the metal base.
 The beams should have deep concrete footings, and so on.